zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 **Manual** mode implies that user insert manually both the coordinates and the EPSG code.

-On the contrary, **Automatic** mode (RECOMMENDED) implies that a “SHIFT.txt” file is automatically read by 3DSC (**ONLY** if the file is placed in the folder where the *.blend* file is saved) and, instantly, *shift coordinates* will appear within the *Shift values* lines.
+On the contrary, **Automatic** mode (RECOMMENDED) implies that a *SHIFT.txt* file is automatically read by 3DSC (**ONLY** if the file is placed in the folder where the *.blend* file is saved) and, instantly, *shift coordinates* will appear within the *Shift values* lines.
 To use this automatic mode, press the *import shift coordinated from file*, on the right corner of the panel, and locate the *SHIFT.txt* file.

 .. admonition:: Remember